matatk/agrip/audioquake/manuals/development-manual-part09.md

 gamedir=jediquake37
 watch_config=yes
 watch_autoexec=yes
 ```

 ### Longdesc

-This section is optional and, if included, is used to give the user more information about the MOD when they select it in the game launcher's menu.
+This section is optional and, if included, is used to give the user more information about the mod when they select it in the game launcher's menu.

-Create it by assigning each "chunk" of your MOD's description to a key.
+Create it by assigning each "chunk" of your mod's description to a key.
 Each chunk must be less than 80 characters long.
 Use keys which, when sorted, will result in the correct ordering of chunks (i.e. just number each chunk).

 The obligatory example: